Robert W. Woodruff Scholars and Fellows Program

-Jin Lee is currently a senior at Brown University, pursuing a BA in environmental studies.
-In 2012 she studied abroad at Stockholm University, focusing on sustainable development and Swedish forestry policy.
+In 2012 Jin Lee studied abroad at Stockholm University, focusing on sustainable development and Swedish forestry policy.
 Since May 2013, she has been a USFS Forest Legacy Program research intern at the Rhode Island Department of Environmental Management, through which she presented a model map at the 2013 Society of American Foresters Conference.
 Prior to this position, she was an environmental communications research intern at The Ocean Project and an interpretation intern at Rocky Mountain National Park.
 Lee was captain of the Brown Women’s Ultimate Frisbee Club Team and has previously been a mentor to high school students through Ready, Set, Launch.
 Born in Seoul, she is fluent in Korean.

 Patrick Henry College 2014

 Blake Meadows has served as student senator and head student coach for the debate team.
 He has been a Moot Court All-American since 2010, and he recently became an American Collegiate Moot Court Association National Champion.
 In 2012 he was a competitor at the British Parliamentary Debate World Championship in Berlin.
 Meadows is currently a land coordinator at High Plains Energy.
 Previously, he has served as a Teen Court Attorney; an intern for the House Foreign Affairs Subcommittee on Africa, Global Health, Global Human Rights, and International Organizations; a regional congressional campaign manager; and a property manager at Connarista Camp, a conservation and outreach program focusing on land conservancy and wildlife management.
 He is an open water certified scuba diver and a paleontology enthusiast, having led four excavations in Colorado, one of which uncovered the fourth known Allosaurus skull worldwide.
 He is originally from North Carolina.